Former title: White House chief of staff

 She has since returned to a senior role within the Republican National Committee.

-Flynn fielded accusations that he had discussed sanctions with Russian ambassador Kislyak as a private citizen in December.
-Pence publicly defended the retired general, and reports said Flynn lied to the vice president about his conversations with the ambassador.
+Flynn fielded accusations that he had discussed sanctions with Kislyak as a private citizen in December.
+Pence publicly defended the retired general, but reports said Flynn lied to the vice president about his conversations with the ambassador.

 Sean Spicer said at the time that Trump asked for Flynn's resignation because trust between the two had "eroded."

-In a letter sent to department lawyers before she was fired, Yates wrote, "[F]or as long as I am the Acting Attorney General, the Department of Justice will not present arguments in defense of the Executive Order," detailing that she is "not convinced" that defending the order met with her responsibilities as head of the Justice Department "to always seek justice and stand for what is right."
+In a letter sent to department lawyers before she was fired, Yates wrote, "[F]or as long as I am the Acting Attorney General, the Department of Justice will not present arguments in defense of the Executive Order," adding that she was "not convinced" that defending the order squared with her responsibility as head of the Justice Department "to always seek justice and stand for what is right."